-At 6.57 kilometers (8.22 from Pajares or 21.7 kilometers from Poladura) come to La Muela, visible on your right.
+At approx. 6.5 kilometers, (8.15 from Pajares or 21 kilometers from Poladura) come to La Muela, visible on your right.

-At 7.77 kilometers (9.42 from Pajares or 22.9 kilometers from Poladura), we finally make it to the bottom of the long paved hill!
+At about 7.8 kilometers, (9.45 from Pajares or 22 kilometers from Poladura), we finally made it to the bottom of the long paved hill!
 Here is where the Camino goes left, just as you are entering the town of Puerto de los Fierros.
 You will turn off the LE-12 at the telephone pole, shown in the photo below.
 The pole is covered with yellow arrows!

 If by some chance you miss this pole, you will know it when you join the N-630 after crossing a prominent blue bridge across the Pajares river.
 The bridge is only a few meters onward from the turn.

 My left knee was really killing me by this time after 4.3 kilometers pounding downhill on day four of the Camino de San Salvador.
 I didn't know what to do, so I kept walking.